nara3m/shanti/README.md

 ## 1. Filter Bar

->warning influences: Volcano Plot

-Filter bars can be adjusted to display a specific range of data points in [Volcano Plot](#3-volcano-plot).
-For example, biomedical scientists frequently discard all data points with a -log 10 P value less than 1.3 (equals P value less than 0.05).
+Ue filter bars to adjust x and y axes of Volcano Plot.
+For example, a. to display data points that have log2 fold change greater than 2 or b. display data points with -log10 P value greater than 1.3 (equals P value less than 0.05, biomedical scientists use this cutoff frequently).

+The default range of filter bars come from the original Proteomics data, therefore fixed before HTML file was created.

+⚠️ Remember to reset filters if you would like to see all data points again

+📝 Adjusting filter bars will automatically change data points in Volcano Plot.
+But adjusting filter bars will **NOT** automatically re-adjust existing histograms or tables.

 ## 2. Search Tool

+Search Tool works on all _text_ columns (UniProtID, Description, Gene) of full Protein-level table.  `6.
+Protein Table`.
+For example, try search with `kinase` and notice the data points displayed in `3.
+Volcano Plot`.

 >info Depends on: Input files for **Shanti** python library (example, [Test_Shanti_Proteins.xlsx](https://github.com/nara3m/shanti/dklfgjasg.xlsx) and [Test_Shanti_Proteins.xlsx](https://github.com/nara3m/shanti/dklfgjasg.xlsx)).

 >warning Influences: `3.
 Volcano Plot`

-Search Tool can be used to search all `text` columns of `6.
-Protein Table`.
-For example, try search with `kinase` and notice the data points displayed in `3.
-Volcano Plot`.

 >danger Remember to clear the search bar if you want to return to original display of all data points in `3.
 Volcano Plot`